AmaanUsmani/UI-Design-Portfolio/Dubai-Airports-Happiness-Meter-Dashboard/README.md

 - The first page of the dashboard presents comprehensive customer happiness rate statistics, allowing Dubai Airports Staff to track and analyze customer satisfaction trends.
 - Airport Staff can view traffic concentration of customers per area in the airport, providing insights into high-traffic zones.
+- Time-based happiness rates for different areas are displayed through visually appealing graphical representations.
+- A calendar feature allows users to check historical statistics for any previous day.
+- Daily and monthly airport traffic can also be viewed, providing a holistic overview of customer influx.